MicrosoftDocs/cpp-docs/docs/standard-library/multiset-class.md

 ## <a name="contains"></a> multiset::contains

-Checks if there's an element with the specified key in the `multiset` .
+Check if there's an element with the specified key in the `multiset`.

 ```cpp
 bool contains(const Key& key) const;